williamtroup/Calendar.js/docs/CLASS.md

 # Calendar.js - Class:

-Below details how a Calendar.js class instance can be created.
+Below shows how a Calendar.js class instance can be created.
 <br>
 <br>